Encryption Technology and Digital Certificates

 - Perform account maintenance (such as changing your mailing address)

-An SSL Certificate is issued by a trusted Certificate Authority (CA).
-Our site is secured by certificates issued by Symantec Corporation.
-While visiting americancentury.com, select the lock icon in your browser's address bar to view information about our SSL Certificate.
+A digital certificate is issued by a trusted Certificate Authority (CA).
+Our website is secured by digital certificates issued by Symantec.
+While visiting americancentury.com, select the lock or globe icon in your browser's address bar to view information about our digital certificate.

-Every SSL Certificate is created for and issued to a specific, verified business' website domain.
+Every digital certificate is created for and issued to a specific, verified business' website domain.
 It identifies the site much like a driver's license.
-When you access our website, your browser authenticates our SSL certificate.
+When you access our website, your browser authenticates our digital certificate.
 If the information does not match or the certificate has expired, the browser displays an error message.
 Depending on your browser settings, a site with an invalid or expired certificate may not display at all.